ajfmo/inventario/Inventario/README.md

 *	Use of HQL to manipulate data.
 *	Event management inside TableView and TableColumn (edit cell and get calculations in another).

+Theres a .sql file that creates tables, you shall create the schema "inventario", a user named inventario and password inventario.

 Hope you fork and practice with this repo too.

 :up: :star: